ralph7777/Java-Programming/README.md

 # Java projects
 Hey, how are you today?
-This repo contains projects I did with Java.
+This repo has some small projects I did with Java.